Linking Business Strategy and Leadership Strategy for Better Business Outcomes

 - Do you have enough front-line leaders in place to ensure product quality?

-- As more Baby Boomers retire, will you have sufficient bench strength in your leadership ranks?
+- As more older leaders retire, will you have sufficient bench strength in your leadership ranks?

-- Would a more diverse workforce help you address the needs of different customer segments?
+- Does your workforce have the diversity to help you address the needs of different customer segments?

 - Are your leaders prepared for digital disruption, and if not, what do they need to know and what do they need to be able to do?
 Are they ready to rethink business models and the way work gets done?